Navigraph/msfs-navigation-data-interface/README.md

 ## Dealing with Bundled Navigation Data

 If you bundle outdated navigation data in your aircraft and you want this module to handle updating it for users with subscriptions, place the navigation data into the `Navigraph/BundledData` directory in `PackageSources`.
-You can see an example [here](examples/aircraft/PackageSources/Navigraph/BundledData/)
+You can see an example [here](example/aircraft/PackageSources/Navigraph/BundledData/)

+The navigation data interface will automatically use this database by default, making it immediately available on startup.

 ## Where is the Navigation Data Stored?